MD-1-9/PDFMIND/README.md

 ---

 ## 💡 How It Works

 ### 1. PDF Processing
 When you upload a PDF, the system:
-- Extracts page-wise text using `unstructured`, stripping headers/footers
+- Extracts page-wise text using `unstructured`, stripping headers, footers, and page numbers
 - Splits text into overlapping chunks (600 chars, 100 char overlap) with separator-aware boundaries
-- Generates 384-dimensional dense embeddings for each chunk
+- Generates 384-dimensional dense embeddings for each chunk using `all-MiniLM-L6-v2`
-- Stores chunks + embeddings in a persistent ChromaDB collection
+- Stores chunks and embeddings in a persistent ChromaDB collection

 ### 2. Question Answering
 When you ask a question:
 1. Recent conversation (STM) is appended to your query for context-aware retrieval
-2. The augmented query is embedded and used to fetch top-6 most relevant chunks
+2. The augmented query is embedded and used to fetch the top-6 most relevant chunks
-3. Retrieved chunks + LTM summary are injected into a strict RAG prompt
+3. Retrieved chunks and the LTM summary are injected into a strict RAG prompt
 4. Mistral generates a 2–4 sentence answer grounded only in the document
 5. Source page numbers are appended to every answer